Bogeshwararao/8Lives/README.md

-# Organ Donation Blockchain
+# 8Lives.

-Organ Donation Blockchain is a prototype created as a proof-of-concept for a decentralized solution.
+8Lives is a Blockchain Organ Donation prototype created as a proof-of-concept for a decentralized solution.
 The application is built on Ethereum, more specifically on Remix where the smart contract is compiled and deployed.
-MetaMask serves as a wallet for managing the fake Ether provided by Ganache.
+XDCpay serves as a wallet for managing the fake XDC coins.
 A front-end interface application is built in JavaScript and interacts with the back-end via Web3.js.

+# 8 different organs can be donated from human body.

 ## Getting Started